rsyslog/rsyslog/source/rainerscript/queue_parameters.rst

 With all progress blocked (unable to deliver a message):

-* all delayable inputs (tcp, relp, imfile, imjournal, etc) will block indefinantly (assuming queue.lightdelaymark and queue.fulldelaymark are set sensible, which they are by default).
+* all delayable inputs (tcp, relp, imfile, imjournal, etc) will block indefinitely (assuming queue.lightdelaymark and queue.fulldelaymark are set sensible, which they are by default).
 * imudp will be loosing messages because the OS will be dropping them
 * messages arriving via UDP or imuxsock that do make it to rsyslog,